-At the age of 21, I was radically saved while lying in Charity Hospital of New Orleans with a serious head wound, not knowing if I was going to live the next 24 hours.
-A deacon of the church I grew up in put his finger inches from my face and said without apology, “Boy, obedience is better than sacrifice.
+At the age of 21, I was radically saved while lying in Charity Hospital of New Orleans not knowing if I was going to live the next twenty-four hours because of a serious head wound.
+A deacon of the church I grew up in, put his finger inches from my face and said without apology, “Boy, obedience is better than sacrifice.
 If you were obedient to your mom, you would not be sacrificing your life here in this hospital!”
-That night I asked Jesus Christ to come into my life and woke up the next morning with a commitment to live the rest of my life as a born-again Christian.
+That night I asked Jesus Christ to come into my life and woke up the next morning with a commitment to live the rest of my life as a born again Christian.

-After getting out of the hospital, I started a street ministry in the neighborhood I grew up in, because I wanted everyone to know about this Jesus who turned my life around!
-While preaching one Sunday at a National Baptist church, someone mentioned to me that Franklin Avenue was looking for a pastor and asked if I would be interested.
-I said, “Franklin Avenue is a white church; blacks do not go there!”
+After getting out of the hospital, I started a street ministry in the neighborhood I grew up in because I wanted everyone to know about this Jesus that turned my life around!
+While preaching one Sunday at a National Baptist Church, someone mentioned to me that Franklin Avenue was looking for a pastor and asked if I would be interested.
+I said, “Franklin Avenue is a white church, blacks do not go there!”
 That’s when I was told about the transitioning neighborhood and how Franklin Avenue was now an African-American congregation.
-Well, I submitted my resume, and as the saying goes, The rest is history!
+Well, I submitted my resume, and as the saying goes: The rest is history!

-After meeting with the pulpit committee several times, I was then scheduled to teach a churchwide Sunday school and preach for the 11:00 a.m. worship service.
+After meeting with the pulpit committee several times, I was then scheduled to teach a church-wide Sunday school and preach for the 11:00 a.m. worship service.
 To this day, I do not remember what my sermon was about!
-After the service, there was about a 90-minute Q&A time, with 35 to 40 members.
+After the service, there was about a 90-minute Q and A time, with 35 to 40 members.
 Later that evening, I got a call from the pulpit committee chair to inform me that I had been elected as pastor of the Franklin Avenue Baptist Mission.

 Because of our growth, within three years, we were able to become an autonomous church.
-While brainstorming with our church leaders, one of our older members asked a question I did not expect: Since we are now an autonomous church, why don’t we get out of the Southern Baptist Convention?
+While brainstorming with our church leaders, one of our older members asked a question I did not expect.
+The question was: Since we are now an autonomous church, why don’t we get out of the Southern Baptist Convention?
 I was floored by the question and asked, “Why?”
 I was once again floored when I was told about the history of the Southern Baptist Convention.

-I never knew that the convention, which I now was part of, started as a result of slavery.
+I never knew that the convention I was now a part of, started as a result of slavery.
 After a brief history lesson and intense discussion, I made a statement that I knew came from God.
-I looked each of those members in the eyes and said, “All of us have a past.
+I looked each of those members in their eyes and said, “All of us have a past.
 All of us have done something in our past that we regret.
 However, there is nothing we can do about our past, but we can do a whole lot about our future.”

 With that said, I then stated a number of reasons why I felt it would be in our best interest to not get out of the Southern Baptist Convention: